NC State Wolfpack football: Early history (1892–1953)

-Harry Hartsell at the time, joined the Southern Conference that year and would win the conference title six seasons later under coach Gus Tebell, finishing the year with a 9–1 record.
+The program, led by coach Harry Hartsell at the time, joined the Southern Conference that year and would win the conference title six seasons later under coach Gus Tebell, finishing the year with a 9–1 record.
 Running back Jack McDowall was the team's star player that year.
 The 1930 season saw the installation of field lighting at Riddick Stadium, as the Wolfpack defeated High Point University, 37–0, in the team's first ever night game.
 Williams Newton took over as State's head coach in 1937, and under his tutelage the team compiled a record of 24–39–6.
 Under Newton, State employed a ground-oriented, hard nose attack that put pressure on the opposing interior linemen.
 Recruitment became difficult during at least part of his tenure as head coach due to the fact that World War II necessitated that eligible males over 18 be inducted into the U.S. military.
 Newton left NC State after seven seasons to accept the head football coach position at South Carolina.